‘GH’ Spoilers: Jason Is Dying, Franco To The Rescue, ‘Lost’ Quartermaine Twin Donates Life-Saving Blood

 — The Instigator (@riasangelina) September 6, 2017

 Betsy raised baby “Q” and Franco together as brothers.
-However, Q was taken away and Betsy apparently tried to make Franco forget about Q by claiming that he never existed and that he was only an imaginary friend.
+However, Q was taken away, and Betsy apparently tried to make Franco forget about Q by claiming that he never existed and that he was only an imaginary friend.

-Webber’s account and GH buzz suggests that Burton’s character is Jason Morgan’s (Billy Miller) missing identical twin and that he is the boy who appears in the photo with Franco.
-This implies that contrary to what fans might have thought, Stone Cold is not the “real Jason.”
+Webber’s account and GH buzz suggest that Burton’s character is Jason Morgan’s (Billy Miller) missing identical twin and that he is the boy who appears in the photo with Franco.
+This implies that contrary to what fans might have thought: Stone Cold is not the “real Jason.”
 It appears that Billy Miller’s character is the “real” Jason, that is, the original Jason Quartermaine who nearly lost his life in a car crash with A.J.
 Quartermaine years ago.

 Franco must face a dark secret from his past on @GeneralHospital —> https://t.co/I6vapyIdv4 #Friz pic.twitter.com/3llrUtvYiJ